 In 1980, the Coast Guard commenced an ambitious, three-pronged phase of automation at the station.
 Phase one took place in the summer of that year, and consisted of the installation and testing of automated navigation, radio, and fireproofing systems.
 In phase two, ten-kilowatt generators were installed in a new power room, and two of the three old forty-kilowatt generators were removed.
 A spare forty-kilowatt generator was left behind to provide power to the occasional maintenance crew.
 In phase three, which commenced in the autumn of 1980, security measures such as sealing off windows and installing locks were taken.
 The station’s interior was redesigned, and the six bedrooms were reduced to two bunks for emergency maintenance workers.
 Much of the surplus equipment was removed at this time, except for emergency food and water, so the stress on the steel support pilings would be lessened.

 At this point, the Coast Guard removed all personnel and only planned to paint the tower in 1989, figuring that such a coat would last for fifteen years.
 They intended to re-evaluate the paint job after ten years, at which time they figured that “the tower (would be) recaulked, and the helicopter deck resurfaced.
 No internal painting will be required.”

 In 2004, the Coast Guard considered demolishing the station, but subsequent testing found it to be structurally sound so it remains an active aid to navigation.
 Its predecessor, LV-116, went on to have a final tour of duty at Delaware Bay Entrance until 1970, when it was replaced by a 104-ton Large Navigational Buoy.
 The lightship was turned over to the National Park Service in 1971 and was exhibited on the Potomac River.
 In 1982, the lightship was added to the maritime collection of Baltimore Maritime Museum, where it can be seen with its red hull and white CHESAPEAKE lettering.

 Located 14.5 miles east northeast of Cape Henry.
-The lighthouse is owned by the Department of Energy.
+The lighthouse is privately owned.
 Tower closed.

 The lighthouse is privately owned.
 Tower closed.